 A small three seater air ambulance 'plane was organised for my return to Dundee.
 Some tranquilisers were in order and there was a female pilot too.
 I was most impressed as we flew at 22,000 feet - well above the dreaded turbulance.
 Within two hours we were back into Dundee and I was quickly ambulanced to Ninewells and packed off to a windowside bed that afforded a super view of the Tay and airstrip.
 Yes, I was able to see my wife's ordinary 'plane land just 20 minutes after my arrival.

-Connie has a son, Donald, who is a HGV driver.
+Connie has a son, Donald, who was a HGV driver and golf caddy.

-Connie’s hobbies have included golf, curling, needlework and beading she also plays the Clarsach.
+Connie’s hobbies have included golf, curling, needlework and beading; she also plays the Clarsach.
+And now she has taken up outdoor bowling.

 End, for the time being.......